SPLASH in Hawai`i

 Center for Whale Studies: Mark and Debbie Ferrari

-The Center for Whale Studies founded by researchers Mark and Debbie Ferrari, is a non-profit organization dedicated to the study and conservation of marine mammals and preservation of the marine environment.
-Developing innovative, non-invasive techniques to study living whales in their natural habitat, the Ferraris have continued to conduct a long-term study of humpback whales in Hawai`i since 1975.
+The Center for Whale Studies was founded by researchers Mark and Debbie Ferrari and is a non-profit organization dedicated to the study and conservation of marine mammals and preservation of the marine environment.
+Developing innovative, non-invasive techniques to study living whales in their natural habitat, the Ferraris have conducted a long-term study of humpback whales in Hawai‘i since 1975.
 The Center for Whale Studies has shed light on essential facts on the life history, behavior, and reproductive cycle of humpback whales.

-The Hawai`i Whale Research Foundation has been researching humpback whales in Hawai`i since 1988.
-HWRF's mission includes researching marine mammals, particularly long-term social affiliations and competitive group behaviors, and serving as an educational outlet to the public and community.
-Dr. Salden, founder and research director is Emeritus Professor at Southern Illinois University Edwardsville and has had over 25 years of field experience with whales.
-His principal focus has been on long-term social affiliation patterns, particularly during the winter breeding/calving months in Hawai`i.
+The Hawai‘i Whale Research Foundation has been researching humpback whales in Hawai`i since 1988.
+HWRF's mission includes researching marine mammals, particularly long-term social affiliations and competitive group behaviors, and serving as an educational outlet to the public and community. .

 The Dolphin Institute: Adam Pack (with Lou Herman)